-Q. Must public insurance adjusters be licensed by the Texas Department of Insurance (TDI)?
+Q. Must public insurance adjusters be licensed by TDI?

 Q. My car was washed away in the flood.
 How do I find out where it is now?

 A. Contact the Unclaimed Autos department of the area police department.
-Also, your vehicle may have been towed to a storage facility without your consent.
-If the vehicle was towed without your consent, and the storage facility wants to charge you a fee, you might contact the Texas Department of Motor Vehicles (TxDMV) at 888-368-4689 (general information line).
+Also, your car may have been towed to a storage facility without your consent.
+If the car was towed without your consent and the storage facility wants to charge you a fee, you might contact the Texas Department of Motor Cars at 1-888-368-4689.

-Q. Is my vehicle covered for fire or flood damage?
+Q. Is my car covered for fire or flood damage?

-Q. If my vehicle is damaged and my policy only provides liability coverage, is there any assistance available?
+Q. If my car is damaged and my policy only provides liability coverage, is there any help available?

-A. If your auto insurance policy provides liability coverage only, it will not pay for damage to your vehicle due to a flood or fire.
-If a disaster has been declared, contact the Texas Division of Emergency Management by phone at 512-424-2138 or online at www.txdps.state.tx.us/dem/index.htm .
-You may contact the Federal Emergency Management Agency (FEMA).
-FEMA is available seven days a week from 7 a.m. to 10 p.m. at 1-800-621-3362, online at www.fema.gov , or on the new FEMA mobile website at m.fema.gov.
-You may need to rely upon your own resources and help from your community.
-The American Red Cross (1-800-733-2767 or www.redcross.org) may be able to assist you in your recovery.
+A. If your auto insurance policy provides liability coverage only, it will not pay for damage to your car due to a flood or fire.
+If a disaster has been declared, contact the Federal Emergency Management Agency online at fema.gov or by calling 1-800-621-3362.
+The American Red Cross (1-800-733-2767 or redcross.org) may be able to help with immediate needs.

 Q. My car was damaged.
-How does the insurance company determine if my car should be totaled?
+How does the insurance company decide if my car should be totaled?

 Q. My car was totaled due to storm damage and I have full coverage on it.
-The company is going to pay the Blue Book value but I still owe substantially more than that.
+The company is going to pay the Blue Book value but I still owe a lot more than that.
 Doesn't the company have to pay what I owe on the auto?

-A. No. The company is only obligated to pay the current market value of your vehicle.
-You can request that the adjuster explain to you how the value was derived to ensure that all of the vehicle's equipment, features, upgrades and recent work was considered in determining the value.
-To cover the difference between the market value of your vehicle and what you actually owe, you would need an endorsement or separate policy, to provide guaranteed auto protection (GAP) coverage.
+A. No. The company is only obligated to pay the current market value of your car.
+You can request that the adjuster explain to you how the value was derived to ensure that all of the car's equipment, features, upgrades and recent work was considered in determining the value.
+To cover the difference between the market value of your car and what you actually owe, you would need an endorsement or separate policy, to provide guaranteed auto protection (GAP) coverage.

-Q. Do I have to agree to have my vehicle totaled if I am "upside down" on the loan (will I owe the lienholder more than the actual cash value of the vehicle)?
+Q. Do I have to agree to have my car totaled if I am "upside down" on the loan?
+Will I owe the lienholder more than the actual cash value of the car?

 A. The policy contract states how the loss will be paid.
-The insurance company decides whether or not to total a vehicle.
-A vehicle is typically totaled if it will cost more to repair the vehicle than the vehicle is worth.
-Insurance coverage for the difference between the actual cash value of a vehicle and the outstanding loan amount can be covered by a GAP endorsement or a separate GAP policy.
-Absent a GAP policy or another provision that includes replacement cost coverage, if the cost to repair exceeds the actual cash value (also known as a "total loss" or "totaled vehicle"), the company will pay the actual cash value of the vehicle.
-If the vehicle is subject to an outstanding lien, you are responsible for the balance.
+The insurance company decides whether to total a car.
+A car is typically totaled if it will cost more to repair the car than the car is worth.
+Insurance coverage for the difference between the actual cash value of a car and the outstanding loan amount can be covered by a GAP endorsement or a separate GAP policy.
+Absent a GAP policy or another provision that includes replacement cost coverage, if the cost to repair exceeds the actual cash value (also known as a "total loss" or "totaled car"), the company will pay the actual cash value of the car.
+If the car is subject to an outstanding lien, you are responsible for the balance.

-Q. What if my vehicle is determined to be a total loss, but I want to keep it?
+Q. What if my car is determined to be a total loss, but I want to keep it?

-A. In the case of a total loss, if you wish to keep the vehicle, you and the insurance company may negotiate a settlement in which you may retain the salvaged vehicle.
+A. If it’s a total loss and you want to keep the car, you and the insurance company may negotiate a settlement in which you may retain the salvaged car.
 However, you would then be responsible for the cost of repairs and would be subject to the laws regarding owner-retained salvage.
 For questions regarding owner-retained salvage, please contact the DMV by phone at 888-368-4689 or online at www.txdmv.gov.
-Additionally, you may wish to contact the lienholder to find out whether retaining the salvaged vehicle would affect the lien.
+Additionally, you may wish to contact the lienholder to find out whether retaining the salvaged car would affect the lien.

-Q. What if I don’t agree with the settlement offered by the insurance company, particularly as it concerns the market value determination for my totaled vehicle?
+Q. What if I don’t agree with the settlement offered by the insurance company, particularly as it concerns the market value determination for my totaled car?

 A. Ask the adjuster to explain how the settlement amount was derived.
-You may also provide examples of vehicles for sale in your area that are in the same pre-loss condition to support the market value.
-If you still disagree, you may request an appraisal of the loss.
+You may also provide examples of cars for sale in your area that are in the same pre-loss condition to support the market value.
+If you still disagree, you may ask for an appraisal of the loss.
 Many policies contain specific provisions that describe the responsibilities of both parties if an appraisal is necessary or desired.

-Q. What will happen to the vehicle's title if my car is totaled?
-How is the title on a totaled insured vehicle processed?
+Q. What will happen to the car's title if my car is totaled?
+How is the title on a totaled insured car processed?

-A. If you own the vehicle outright, you may have to sign the title over to the insurance company.
-In exchange, the insurance company may give you a check for the market value of the vehicle, depending on the terms of your policy.
-If your vehicle is still subject to a loan, the insurance company may coordinate with you and your lender to have the title transferred to the insurance company.
+A. If you own the car outright, you may have to sign the title over to the insurance company.
+In exchange, the insurance company may give you a check for the market value of the car, depending on the terms of your policy.
+If your car is still subject to a loan, the insurance company may coordinate with you and your lender to have the title transferred to the insurance company.
 In that situation, the insurance company may establish contact with the lender to find out the amount still owed on the loan.
-Example: If the insurance company determines that the market value of the vehicle is $10,000 and the amount owed the lender is $8,000, the insurance company will issue a check for $8,000 to the lender to release the lien on the car.
+Example: If the insurance company determines that the market value of the car is $10,000 and the amount owed the lender is $8,000, the insurance company will issue a check for $8,000 to the lender to release the lien on the car.
 The insurance company will then issue a $2,000 check to you after you sign over the title.
-For specific information about how titles are processed, please contact the DMV by phone at 888-368-4689 or online at www.txdmv.gov/vehicles/titles.htm.
+For specific information about how titles are processed, call the DMV at 888-368-4689 or visit them online at www.txdmv.gov/cars/index.

 Q. I lost the title to my car.
 How can I get a replacement title?

-Q. The insurance company requested that I tow my flooded vehicle to a specific location for inspection.
+Q. The insurance company requested that I tow my flooded car to a specific location for inspection.
 Am I responsible for the towing charges?

-A. No. The insurance company should pay the towing expense by reimbursing you or paying the tow truck operator once the vehicle is delivered at the inspection site.
-You should not be responsible for the expense since you are assisting the insurance company in a prompt inspection of your vehicle, as well as protecting it from further damage.
+A. No. The insurance company should pay the towing expense by reimbursing you or paying the tow truck operator once the car is delivered at the inspection site.
+You shouldn’t be responsible for the expense since you are helping the insurance company conduct an inspection of your car and are protecting your car from further damage.

-Q. The insurance company agreed to repair my vehicle.
-Can the company require the use of used parts?
+Q. The insurance company agreed to repair my car.
+Can the company require the body shop to install used parts?

-Q. Since my car was damaged, I had to rent a vehicle.
+Q. Since my car was damaged, I had to rent a car.
 Does my auto policy cover the cost of renting a car?

-A. Your policy will provide coverage for renting another vehicle only if you have an endorsement on your policy for rental reimbursement coverage.
-Under this coverage, the insurance company will pay up to the limit shown on the endorsement for the reasonable amount of time it takes to repair or replace your vehicle.
+A. Your policy will provide coverage for renting another car only if you have an endorsement on your policy for rental reimbursement coverage.
+Under this coverage, the insurance company will pay up to the limit shown on the endorsement for the reasonable amount of time it takes to repair or replace your car.

-Q. If an insured vehicle is financed, how are claim checks issued?
+Q. If my car is financed, how are claim checks issued?
 If issued to both me and the lien holder, how do I collect?

 A. The lien holder endorsement requires the insurance company to pay me and the lien holder as their interest may appear.
 The lien holder and I may both be named on the check.
 The lien holder and I will agree on the release of funds.